nariakiiwatani/ofxMessageHub/readme.md

 #### BufferPlayer

-If you want to store Messages in Buffer, you should use BufferPlayer.
+If you want to store Messages in Buffer, it's the better way to use `BufferPlayer`.
-To use it, declare your class extends BufferPlayer and set something to `buffer_`.
+All you need to do is declare your class that extends BufferPlayer and store something to `buffer_`.
-If the messages are in a file, it's good way to implement `load()` function in your BufferPlayer class.
+If the messages are in a file in certain format, it's good way to add `load()` function to your class.

 ### Recorder